Helping Washington's Small Businesses Grow

-Small Business Retirement Marketplace: When fully operational in 2017, the Small Business Retirement Marketplace will offer low-cost retirement savings plans to businesses with less than 100 employees, sole proprietors and self-employed individuals via qualified financial services firms.
+Small Business Retirement Marketplace: The Retirement Marketplace offers low-cost retirement savings plans to employees who do not have an employer plan, as well as small businesses, sole proprietors and self-employed individuals via qualified financial services firms.

 Startup Wisdom: This handy guide contains 27 different strategies that entrepreneurs can use to access business capital, from the highly traditional to those that are pretty out-of-the-box.
 Includes pros and cons for each strategy as well as case studies.

 Small Business Credit Initiative: The Small Business Jobs Act in 2010 allowed states to create new programs that are geared specifically to the needs of small businesses that want to grow and expand.
 The Washington State Department of Commerce worked with private financial institutions to create three new programs whose $19.7 million in funds will deliver $300 million in new capital to Washington State small businesses by the end of next year.

 Startup & Entrepreneur Resources: This online resource contains in-depth information and resources for entrepreneurs, start-ups and small businesses, including funding resources, training and technical assistance, mentorship, education and information.

 Small Business Playbook: If you’re thinking of starting a business, relocating your operations to Washington State or planning to invest in one of the state’s successful businesses, The Small Business Playbook is for you.
 Filled with real-world insights, information and lessons learned, written by a Washington State small business owner.